functionaldude/realtime-chat/README.md

 Simple web service that serves the React app HTML & JS files.

 ### Database Services
-There are two logical databases in the system:
+There are two logical MongoDB databases in the system:
 - [User Database](USER_DATABASE.md) for storing user data
 - [Chat Database](CHAT_DATABASE.md) for storing messages and channels

+These can be on the same physical 3-node replica set or different ones, depending on the load.
+Sharding is also possible to distribute the load.

+Redis is only used for pub/sub to notify other server instances of [changes in a channel](MESSAGING_SERVICE.md#channel-changes).
+Sharding is also possible, but most probably necessary.